A person with sunglasses on walking and holding a cigarette.

 Seven things to avoid while TTC

 We always hear about ways you can boost your fertility, but what about the things that may be hurting you?
+Here is a list of the top things that every person who is TTC should take care of and avoid.

 1) Smoking

-5) Fish high in mercury
+6) Fish high in mercury

 Bigger fish like shark, swordfish, and tilefish, among others, are high in the heavy metal mercury.
-Mercury can be devastating for a baby’s neurological development in the womb, so you should make sure that any fish you eat before or during pregnancy don’t contain high levels of it.
+Mercury can be devastating for a baby’s neurological development in the womb, so you should make sure that any fish you eat before or during pregnancy doesn’t contain high levels of it.

 7) Water-based lubricants